apache/datafusion-comet/docs/source/contributor-guide/spark-sql-tests.md

 results as that version of Spark.
 To do this, we need to  make some changes to the Apache Spark source code so that it enables Comet.

-Here is an overview of the changes that are applied to Spark:
+Here is an overview of the changes that we need to make to Spark:

 - Update the pom.xml to add a dependency on Comet
 - Modify SparkSession to load the Comet extension